 Keeping healthy emotionally requires time.
-It is an on going journey.
-Time is needed for me to reflect on my emotional health, to do the things needed to preserve and protect it.
-I also need time to practice self care and manage the days when Im struggling.
-Time needed for recovery and maintaining recovery is unique to you, and to me.
+It is an ongoing journey.
+Time is needed for you to reflect on your emotional health, to do the things needed to preserve and protect it.
+Also need time to practice self care and manage the days when you may be struggling.
+Time needed for recovery and maintaining recovery is unique to you.
 It isn’t a race or a competition.
-Every heals and copes in different ways, this applies to with time.
+Everyone heals and copes in different ways.

 Self care is vital to emotional health, however it isn’t easy.
-We can often find that we let slip the things we need to do to keep ourself on the right road, and soon enough our emotional health lets us know about it.
-Self care is different for everyone and it has taken me a long time to work out what supports me.
-I love photography, being out in nature and finding new and interesting places. this helps recharge me, especially after a long week.
+You can often find that you let slip the things needed to keep yourself on the right road, and soon enough your emotional health lets you know about it.
+Self care is different for everyone and it can take a long time to work out what supports you.
+I love photography, being out in nature and finding new and interesting places, this helps recharge me, especially after a long week.

-I also need rest and sleep and find that lack of either can be a major trigger.
-I also have to remember to practice my breathing techniques, to master this skill to use when needed.
-Another part of my self care is learning to say No and to not over do things, but instead consciously slow down when my mind and body need to.
+Included is the need for rest and sleep, lack of either can be a major trigger for stress.
+Another part of self care is learning to say No and to not over do things, but instead consciously slowing down when your mind and body needs to.

 Learning to love and accept ME

 A major part of my recovery has been learning to love myself.
 To see that I have worth.
 To instead of seeing the defects in me, to see the beauty in me.
-For me this is an on going battle and one I still wage constantly.
-To help me with this acceptance of who I am and where life has taken me has played a vital part.
-I have also learnt to accept the bad days as part of my journey, and needed in order to allow reflection, and improvement.
-With acceptance comes peace and an end to seeking never ending perfection, thus safeguarding me emotionally.
+Part of acceptance of who you are and thus finding self love is vital to nurture our life.
+It includes learning to accept that bad days are part of the journey too, and needed in order to allow reflection, and improvement.
+With acceptance comes peace and an end to seeking never ending perfection, thus safeguarding you emotionally.

-I trained to be a mindfulness practitioner and in doing so learnt so much about helping and healing myself.
-It allowed me to see how my past has moulded me, but not defined me.
+Training to be a mindfulness practitioner learnt me so much about helping and healing myself.
+It allowed me to see how my past has moulded me, but has not defined me.
 That my future is unwritten and the only thing I can influence is my present.
-It taught me what I can and cannot control, how to build healthy boundaries and to be aware of negative thoughts and their behaviours.
+It taught me what I can and cannot control, how to be aware of unhelpful thoughts and their behaviours.
 This training now enables me to support others to also protect their emotional wellbeing by making mindfulness part of their everyday life.

-So there it is, my ways to look after my emotional wellbeing.
+So there it is, my ways to look after emotional wellbeing.

 I share the ways that I have found to help keep my recovery on track, so take a look at the Blog under emotional wellbeing.
 Hopefully you can find a few things to help you too.